-2. Keep sending reminders by email or Skype until they have provided a first draft.
+2. Keep sending reminders by email or Skype until they have provided the first draft.

 3. The first draft will not come out perfectly.
 There will be gaps and conflicting information.
 Ask for revisions until everything has been specified and answered in full.

-4. Make sure to store all the information in a main document, for easy comparison.
+4. Make sure to store all the information in the main document, for easy comparison.

-5. Hire a Chinese speaker, but don’t let he or she get free hands to make decisions.
+5. Hire a Chinese speaker, but don’t let them get free hands to make decisions.
 You are still supposed to be the expert.

 It’s a long and tedious process, that requires a lot of work, hands-on with the suppliers.
 However, the only way to obtain the data you need to make the right supplier selection is by applying the procedure explained in this process.